Today's Bible Reading: Romans 13

 [Note: the "putting on" of the Lord Jesus Christ in this context is different from the "putting on" in Gal.
 3:27 where the reference is to baptism, even though the same Greek word is used.]

 Looking Ahead.
 In Chapters 14-15, Paul will turn to a more detailed consideration of how we should behave when the faith we share causes conflicts.

 Why are our relationships to governments, authorities, and neighbors important in our life of righteousness?
-How is today's text a summary of chapters 12-13?
+How is today's selected text a summary of Chapters 12-13?
 Explain some of the possible applications of the admonition to "put on the Lord Jesus Christ" in this context?

 Dear God, help us live consistent lives in every aspect.
 Help us demonstrate genuine love in our social responsibilities.
 Protect us from evil and the deeds of darkness.
 Focus our hearts on your desires.
 In Jesus' name, Amen.